FNNDSC/mediawiki/README.rst

 		``./git-backup.sh -c "Your git commit message"``

-NOTE: If the wiki is not running and you don't want to run it after the save you can use the [-s] argument
+NOTE: If the wiki is not running and you don't want to run it after the save you can use the [-s] argument.

 To perform automatic backup, you must run ``./make.sh -c`` once.
 Then, just make sure that the following crontab is set up using ``crontab -l``.